Cobo3/CommandSystem/README.md

     CommandsManager manager = new CommandsManager(configuration);
 }
 ```
+The property "allDataLoaded" from CommandsManager will tell you when all the loading has finished.

 #### Configuring the CommandsManager
 To function properly, the CommandsManager needs a configuration object.
 Currently, that configuration only contains registered assemblies, but it is planned on containing more functionality in the future.